 Fast cars, heavy road traffic, crowded malls

 Cars whiz by on plenty of road lanes on highways.
 Drivers don’t always care that they’re obstructing your way or if you’re beeping your honk relentlessly.
-If I may thus say, drivers in Dubai display an air of nonchalance for others around, especially if your car is the bigger one.
+If I may thus say, drivers in Dubai display an air of disregard for others around, especially if your car is the bigger one.

 I was at Dubai Mall one evening and sheesh, for a moment, I wondered if I was in Singapore.
 The mall was crowded, there was noise everywhere.
 People were walking fast (to perhaps to the fountains).